markusmoenig/Eldiron/docs/docs/creator/tools/entity.md

 Click to select, click-drag to move and the **delete** key for deleting the currently selected character or item instance.

+In 3D editor views, dropped and moved instances snap to the geometry floor under the cursor.
+When the cursor hits overhead geometry such as a roof awning, placement prefers the floor below that surface so entities can be placed under cover.

 For selected **character instances**, you can rotate facing in 90° steps with:

 - **Q**: rotate left